willklein/markdown-menu/README.md

 ### Dependencies

 The Chrome extension was generated using [Yeoman](http://yeoman.io) and the [Chrome Extension generator](https://github.com/yeoman/generator-chrome-extension).
 [Grunt](http://gruntjs.com/) is used for building and packaging the extension.
 There are no runtime dependencies.

+## About

+I work with several well-documented repos, with 500+ line READMEs.
+I'm thankful for the documentation, but it's hard to parse and find what I'm looking for.
+I built Markdown Menu to scratch this itch; I hope it might help others too.

 ## License